INFO-4602-5602/project-2-ncwit-team-9/submission/Readme.md

 <b>Supriya: </b> Data conversion, d3 visualization<br/>

 <h3>How to Run</h3>
-You can download the 'submissions' folder and run the index.html file in a web browser of your choice.
+You can download the 'submission' folder and run the index.html file in a web browser of your choice.